moka-guys/automate_end_of_duty_tasks/README.md

 This repository processes DNAnexus runfolders, identifying those requiring download to the GSTT network.

 The script supports all runtypes.
-For those runtypes that have downstream outputs requiring download onto the GSTT network, it will generate a CSV file containing URLs for the files requiring download, and attach the CSV file to an email containing instructions on how to download the files to the GSTT network.
-For those runtypes with no downstream outputs, an email will still be sent but no CSV file will be attached.
+For those runtypes that have downstream outputs requiring download onto the GSTT network, it will generate a CSV and text file containing URLs for the files requiring download, and attach the CSV and text file to an email containing instructions on how to download the files to the GSTT network.
+For those runtypes with no downstream outputs, an email will still be sent but no CSV or text file will be attached.
 The email is sent to the bioinformatics shared inbox.
 Run types are defined in the configuration file.

 ## Running the script